 This is the hope of the Christian—the hope of a place called Heaven.
 There is a better world ahead.
 There is something greater than what we’re experiencing now.

-Heavenly Father, whatever joys or trials we face in this life, help us to remember our true home lies elsewhere.
+Heavenly Father, we praise you that this world is not our home!
+Everything seems broken and laden with sin, but we take great comfort in your patience and mercy toward us, and that you have prepared a place before us.
+Whatever joys or trials we face in this life, help us to remember our true home lies elsewhere.
 Please keep us strong until our time on Earth is done.
-Amen.
+In Jesus' Name, Amen.

-*Editor’s Note: The following is adapted from A Better World Aheadby Greg Laurie.
+The following is adapted from A Better World Ahead by Greg Laurie.
 To read the full devotional, follow this link.